Hyperscale data centre growth driving server market; APAC leading way

 “This collection of unspecified vendors that includes original design manufacturers like Quanta and Wistron, contributed over US$750 million in revenue and over 170,000 server unit shipments for the period,” Hewitt says.

-“This demonstrates that the growth of hyperscale data centres, like those of Facebook, Google and Microsoft, continues to be the leading contributor to physical server increases globally.”
+“This demonstrates that the growth of hyperscale data centers, like those of Facebook, Google and Microsoft, continues to be the leading contributor to physical server increases globally.

 However, despite the rise of the ‘other' category, and indeed a 2.2% decline in its revenue for Q4, Hewlett Packard Enterprise continued to dominate the overall market, taking a 25.2% share of the overall revenues and 21.2% share in shipments, despite seeing a 2.6% shipment drop.